-Driven by the belief that CSR is a concept that has to be embraced group wide, ABM Fujiya encourages its employees to play a proactive role in supporting the community and environment.
-Our employees volunteered their time to organise for blood donation campaign and qualified employees also donated their blood.
-Apart from saving valuable lives, the blood donation campaign also aims at increasing public awareness and encourages more people to come forward and donate blood.
+The main objective is to replenish the blood supply for the blood bank of Sarawak General Hospital to help those in need.
+Apart from saving valuable lives, the blood donation campaign also aims to create wider public awareness and encourage more people to come forward and donate blood.
 These are all beyond monetary contributions and have made significant and positive impact on the community.